 - Emergent properties.
 Based on appearance and perception rather than physical existence.

 - Defined truth.
+(Or definitional truth.)
 Arbitrary but useful assumptions.
+Includes definitions, such as dictionary definitions and axioms in mathematics.
 For example, our units of time and distance.
-No justification is required to prove their truth since they are by definition arbitrary.
+No justification or evidence is required to prove their truth since they are by definition arbitrary.
 They only need to be useful and practical and widely accepted.

 - Assumptions.
 A strong belief lacking a strong technical justification.
 A close cousin to defined truth.
 Not as arbitrary as defined truth, but the strength of belief in an assumption may not be matched by an equally strong justification as should be sought.
 We may have good reason to believe, but there may still be plenty of room for skepticism.